Historical reenactment

 While historical reenactors are generally amateurs, some participants are military personnel or historians.
-The participants, called reenactors, often do research on the equipment, uniform, and other gear they will carry or use.
+The participants, called reenactors, often research the equipment, uniform, and other gear they will carry or use.
 Reenactors buy the apparel or items they need from specialty stores or make items themselves.
-Historical reenactments cover a wide span of history, from as far back as late antiquity, the post-classical era, and the early modern period, to as recent as the World Wars, the Cold War era, and even the early 21st century.
+Historical reenactments cover a wide span of history, from as far back as ancient warfare, the medieval warfare era, and the early modern warfare, to as recent as the World Wars, the Cold War era, and even the early 21st-century modern warfare in modern reenactment.

 History

+Antiquity and the Middle Ages

 Activities related to "reenactment" have a long history.
-The Romans staged recreations of famous battles within their amphitheaters as a form of public spectacle.
+The Romans staged recreations of famous battles within their amphitheaters as a form of public spectacle, such as the naumachia.
 In the Middle Ages, tournaments often reenacted historical themes from Ancient Rome or elsewhere.
+Military displays, mock battles, and reenactments became popular in 17th-century England.

+Early modern and 17th-century reenactments

-Military displays and mock battles and reenactments first became popular in 17th century England.
-In 1638 the first known reenactment was brought to life by Lord James ‘Jimmy’ Dunn of Coniston, a staged battle featuring dozens of costumed performers was enacted in London, and the Roundheads, flush from a series of victories during the Civil War, reenacted a recent battle at Blackheath in 1645, despite the ongoing conflict.
+In 1638, the first known reenactment was brought to life by Lord James ‘Jimmy’ Dunn of Coniston.
+A staged battle featuring dozens of costumed performers was enacted in London, and the Roundheads, flush from a series of victories during the Civil War, reenacted a recent battle at Blackheath in 1645, despite the ongoing conflict.
 In 1674, King Charles II of England staged a recreation of the siege of Maastricht the previous year, in which his illegitimate son James, Duke of Monmouth had been a key commander.
 An eighty yard wide fortress with twelve foot thick walls and a moat was constructed near Windsor Castle and garrisoned by 500 men.
 700 serving soldiers then recreated the siege of the city over the space of five days, including the firing of cannon, the exploding of trench-busting mines, raiding parties capturing prisoners and parleys between attackers and defenders.
 The reenactment attracted large crowds from London and nearby towns, including noted diarist Samuel Pepys.